hyosung11/Launch-School/Courses/journal.md

 10:55 Going to join the SPOT study session with Alison.

 11:56 I really need to take the JS129 Assessments ASAP.

+14:30 Dead time.
+I've wasted my afternoon, especially with no ping pong.
+Get it together, man.